 Q: What about merit scholarships for transfer students?

 A: Transfer students may be considered for merit scholarships.
 Scholarships are competitive academic awards with limited availability.
-Transfer students are not eligible for the John Dickinson, Benjamin Rush, John Montgomery or Tuition Exchange scholarships, as these competitive awards are limited to first-year students.
+Transfer students are not eligible for the John Dickinson, Benjamin Rush, John Montgomery, Founders or Tuition Exchange scholarships, as these competitive awards are limited to first-year students.
 Applicants through the Community College Partnership Initiative may find additional details here.

 Q: How do my previous credits transfer in?

 A: The formal credit evaluation occurs after the student has been accepted and deposited.
 The registrar will provide the credit evaluation upon receipt of the final transcript.
 Policies related to transfer credit and answers to frequently asked questions are provided on our registrar's Web page.

 Sometimes students find it helpful to have information regarding credit evaluation before they apply to the college.
 In those cases, the admissions staff will provide an informal evaluation of your credits.
 Be sure to ask the transfer coordinator if you have questions about a particular course.